xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 ![8](/assets/img/posts/Access-Token-Part0x01/8.png)

-To login with the user credentials and return token handle, we can done that through [LogonUserA function - Win32 apps | Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-logonusera)
+To login with the user credentials and return token handle, we can done that through [LogonUserA](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-logonusera)

 ```cpp
 BOOL LogonUserA(